tomrobak/bulk-date-update/readme.txt

 = Will search engines penalize me for using this? = When used responsibly (not daily), search engines typically won't penalize date updates.
 However, it's always recommended to follow this practice in moderation and in combination with actual content updates.

+= Can I customize which tabs appear in the interface? = Yes!
+In version 1.1, we've added a Settings tab that allows you to choose which tabs appear in the interface.
+This helps streamline your workflow by showing only the content types you need.

 = Is the plugin compatible with WordPress multisite? = Yes, the plugin works on multisite installations, but must be activated on each site individually.